Plasma Cutter Amperage Vs Thickness Chart for Steel

 Optimized plasma cutter amperage-to-thickness insights for steel reveal the sweet spot for clean cuts and long consumable life—discover the exact chart and tuning secrets inside.

-You’ll get consistent cut quality only when amperage, thickness, and travel speed align to proven benchmarks.
-A practical rule is about 10 amps per additional 1/8 in of steel—20 A for 1/8 in, 40 A for 1/4 in, 60 A for 1/2 in—adjusted for material condition and process gas.
-Misalignment widens kerf, increases bevel, and shortens consumable life.
-Next, you’ll map amps to thickness, then tune standoff, nozzle size, and pierce parameters for repeatable results.
+You’ll get consistent cut quality only when amperage, thickness, and travel speed work together.
+A practical starting point uses about 10 more amps for each more 1/8 in of steel.
+That means about 20 A for 1/8 in, 40 A for 1/4 in, and 60 A for 1/2 in, with changes for material condition and process gas.
+This guide shows you how to match amps, speed, standoff, nozzle size, and pierce settings for repeatable results.

 Why Amperage Matters When Cutting Steel